Full-Term High School

 Dates: December- April

-The KMS winter-term program is geared primarily toward student-athletes in 7th-9th grade, allowing them to pursue skiing and snowboarding excellence while continuing high level academics.
-Students aged 10-12 may be allowed to participate in the winter-term by invitation only.
-Students in 10th-12th grade have a more rigorous application process.
+The KMS winter-term program is geared toward student-athletes in 7th-8th grade, allowing them to pursue skiing and snowboarding excellence while continuing high level academics.

 Students in the winter-term attend their sending schools from September-November, enroll at KMS for December through April, and then complete their academic year with their sending schools.
 Students unenroll from their sending schools and integrate into KMS’ curriculum.

 During the winter session, there is a half-day academic schedule during the week, with the other half of the day being dedicated to individualized athletic training.
 Winter-term students benefit from the small, individualized classes and access to high quality coaching and training.
 Regular progress reports and communication are essential components of the academic program.